garrandall/popular-music-data/tracks/driving-wheel-junior-parker.md

 Now wait a minute, I wanna tell you somethin'! (yeah!)
 I wanna tell you about my baby! (yeah!)
 I'm gonna tell ya about my baby! (yeah!)
-Ev'ry time she walks, she's like a leaf shakin' on a tree Ev'ry time she walks, she's like a leaf shakin' on a tree I want you to c'mon baby, this is where you get your steak, potato's and tea
+Every time she walks, she's like a leaf shakin' on a tree Every time she walks, she's like a leaf shakin' on a tree I want you to c'mon baby, this is where you get your steak, potato's and tea